ChrisWhealy/detached_arraybuffer/README.md

 ```

 Now comment out line 52 and uncomment lines 47 and 48 and rerun the test.
-Now that a new `Uint9Array` is being overlayed onto the WebAssembly `ArrayBUffer`, the coding runs correctly.
+Now that a new `Uint8Array` is being overlayed onto the WebAssembly `ArrayBuffer`, the coding runs correctly.

 ### Client Side Testing